osmancakir/osmancakirioblog/content/python/python_1_introduction.md

 weight=65
 ```

--->height and weight variables are created.
++ height and weight variables are created.

 ```python